openedx/openedx-aspects/docs/how-tos/production_configuration.rst

     By default Aspects partitions all stored data by month and will only keep 1 year of data!
 ClickHouse will automatically drop partitions of older data as they age off.

 For learner privacy and performance reasons, Aspects defaults to only storing one year's worth of historical data.
 This can be changed or turned off entirely via the setting ``ASPECTS_DATA_TTL_EXPRESSION``.
-See <data-lifecycle-policy> for more information.
+See :ref:`data-lifecycle-policy` for more information.

+.. _backfilling existing data:

 Backfilling Existing Data
 =========================